UPDATED APRIL 11, 2022

 - Choose from a wider choice of available names

-- Open to Individuals and Organizations with a verifiedd connection to Australia
+- Open to Individuals and Organizations with a verified connection to Australia

 - Stronger sense of Australian domain ownership and worldwide presence

-- For private individuals, we are required to validate address + ID
+- For private individuals, we are required to validate mailing address and ID.

 New Validation Service Coming Soon!